 Lingkar Institute’s recent interim report tells of its activities working in communities in Benkulu, South Sumatra, where they are using wildlife and Islamic values and perspectives to build conservation awareness.
-During the first six months of the project, the team have been carrying out local engagement with community leaders and carrying out patrols in the surrounding forests.
+During the first six months of the project, the team have been carrying out local engagement with community leaders and patrols in the surrounding forests.

 Three workshops took place in local villages, targeted because it was known that several hunters lived there.
 These may not be tiger hunters, but anyone hunting prey animals are targets because of potential food loss for the local population of Sumatran tigers, potential conflict with those same animals and of course flouting National Park laws.
 During the workshops the Lingkar team in cooperation with the Indonesian Ulema Council of Lebong and North Bengkulu Districts, talked with the communities about the MUIs FATWA (2014) against the hunting and killing of endangered wildlife.
 These events not only remind hunters that it is again Islam to hunt and kill tigers but also gives the team a reason to engage with local people.
 It is resulting in information gathering about poachers and leading to tip off about snare placements.